qualitus/performance-tests/Monitoring.md

   * database updates
   * language updates
 * The CI server resets the database and data directory of the test system to a predefined state
-* Measurements are performed for PHP5 and PHP7 individually (measuring HHVM will be discontinued soon)
+* Measurements are performed for PHP5 and PHP7 individually
 * The CI server fetches the measurement data and generates reports

 Read more: [How to access the ILIAS Performance Monitoring](https://www.ilias.de/docu/goto_docu_wiki_wpage_4391_3063.html).